Different Kinds of Growth

 Our Commitment to Restoration

-As an organization, we have prioritized planting riparian buffers across Allegheny County to improve air and water quality, reduce the impacts of flooding and stormwater, increase habitat for fish and wildlife, and engage residents in a hands-on educational experience.
+The AWA and Allegheny County Conservation District have prioritized planting riparian buffers across Allegheny County to improve air and water quality, reduce the impacts of flooding and stormwater, increase habitat for fish and wildlife, and engage residents in a hands-on educational experience.

 The Bright Side of Managing Invasive Species

-To properly restore riparian areas, we have to incorporate invasive management into each site.
+To properly restore riparian areas, we have to incorporate invasives management into each site.
 Although this is a time consuming (and ongoing) piece of environmental restoration, it is also another opportunity to come together as volunteers and reap all the benefits of volunteerism.
 Invasives management includes getting outside, exercising, learning about the environment, and building relationships with others in the community.

 We will be embarking on our second invasives management event on June 3rd in North Fayette at Hollow Oak Land Trust’s Forestbrooke Conservation Area.
 This past October, we planted over 400 native trees and shrubs at the Conservation Area and along the Montour Trail with many project partners and volunteers.
 We will revisit this site and cut down invasives until the buffer is established and able to shade out the competition.